BryanDGuy/solv-a-line/README.md

 ]);
 ```

 Pass in a reference to this SudokuBoard to the SudokuSolver constructor.
-This will validate that your
+This will validate that your starting
-starting configuration doesn't immediately break the rules of sudoku (such as multiple of the same values
-in a row/column/nonet).
+configuration doesn't immediately break the rules of sudoku (multiple of the same values in a row/column/nonet).

 ```rust
 let sudoku_solver = SudokuSolver::new(&sudoku_board);